jplusplus/rentswatch-blog/_drafts/writing-scrapers.md

 excerpt:
 ---

 Rentswatch focuses on extracting classified ads.
-To do so, we setup a large collection of tiny robots that analyse and extract data from websites.
-In a attempt of efficiency we created a framework that harmonizes the way we code those scrapers.
+To do so, we set up a large collection of tiny robots that analyze and extract data from websites.
+For the sake efficiency we created a framework that harmonizes the way we code those scrapers.

-This post details how to write a scraper in **python** and using this framework.
+This post details how to write a scraper in **python** using this framework.

 How to install
 ==============